It saddens my heart when I comprehend fear in the hearts of foreign women travelers for my country.

 Choose good accommodation.

-By a good accommodation, I don’t just mean comfort and amenities; I also mean a decent hotel manager, staff and co-guests.
-Consider staying at Airbnbs and home stays, which are safer and better in every respect.
+By good accommodation, I don’t just mean comfort and amenities; I also mean a decent hotel manager, staff and co-guests.

 Avoid using taxis when you are alone

-Talk to him before your journey begins and suggest him that your safety is his responsibility too.
-Trust your instincts and if anything doesn’t feel right, get out of it immediately.
+Trust your instinct,s and if anything doesn’t feel right, get out of it immediately.

 Solo travel in India isn’t as unsafe as it’s made out to be.
 India is a beautiful country both geographically and culturally, thus, a traveller should feel free to visit it, explore it and embrace it.